 - Incorporating vegetable-based rolls for added nutrients

-Including vegetable-based sushi rolls in your meal plan can provide additional vitamins, minerals, and fiber that support overall health and performance.
+Adding vegetable-based sushi rolls to your meal plan can provide extra vitamins, minerals, and fiber.
+They support overall health and performance.
 Options like avocado rolls, cucumber rolls, or veggie rolls containing a variety of vegetables can offer added nutrients without significantly increasing calorie content.
 Combining these rolls with fish-based options can create a balanced and nutrient-dense meal.

 - Practicing moderation with sodium intake

 Soy sauce and pickled ingredients commonly found in sushi can significantly increase sodium intake, which may lead to water retention and elevated blood pressure.
-To prevent excessive sodium consumption, practice moderation when using soy sauce or consuming pickled items.
+To prevent excessive sodium consumption, use soy sauce and pickled items in moderation.
 Opt for low-sodium soy sauce or use alternatives like ponzu sauce or a small amount of wasabi for added flavor without excessive sodium.

 - Selecting lower-mercury fish options